steveobd/adobe_analytics/README.md

 to many of the common reporting queries, and allows you to do construct other queries closer to the metal.

+## Features
+- All report requests possible in the UI are available via the API.
+Including DataWarehouse requests.
+- Easy interface for classification uploads are available.

 ## Installation
 Through PyPI: